absorensen/numbers_go_brrrr/m2_concurrency/s3_atomics.md

 # Atomics
 If a lock, such as a mutex, is a horse, an atomic is a pony.
 Except, it's like a pony that's much faster than a horse.
+I'm not sure that metaphore worked...
 The smaller a region serialized through synchronization, the more potential concurrency we can have and the less likely things will go wrong.
 So what is an atomic?

 Atomic operations are a special kind of very small lock.
-Atomics are specific to certain data types and certain operations because there is sometimes hardware support for them.
-Now, whenever you see the term "hardware support" you should think "SPEED".
+Atomics are specific to certain data types and certain operations because there is often hardware support for them.
+Now, whenever you see the term "hardware support" you should think ⚡ SPEED ⚡.
 This means that you can work quite fast using atomics, not as fast as not having any synchronization, but relative to the more cumbersome mutex, it is quite fast.
 You can even use atomics in GPU programming.
 One tricky thing can be if your language supports atomics, but your hardware doesn't.
-In that case the atomic operation will be emulated in software which will make your code inexplicably slower.
+In that case the atomic operation will be emulated in software which will make your code slower.

 First off, let's look at the concept of memory ordering.
 Afterwards I'll describe a few different atomic functions you can use, and then finally look at what atomics are like in WGSL.